microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 - **`build`** command compiles, builds and packages Rust driver projects.
 The build profile and the target architecture are optional arguments, and can be passed to the command invocation.
 Consists of a **`build_task`** that invokes `cargo build` and **`package_task`** that invokes WDK binaries - `StampInf`, `Inf2Cat`, `InfVerif`, `Signtool`, `CertMgr` in the correct order, and generates the final driver package.
 If no valid WDK configuration is found in the package/workspace `package_task` is skipped.

-    The command can be run from -
+    The command can be run from:

-    *i.
-Root of an individual/stand-alone crate:* Final package available under the crate's **target** directory - `./target/[target_triple]/[profile]/<driver_crate_name>_package`.
+    1. Root of an individual/stand-alone crate: Final package available under the crate's **target** directory - `./target/[target_triple]/[profile]/<driver_crate_name>_package`.

-    *ii.
-Root of a workspace:* Final package will be available under the workspace's `target` directory - `./target/[target_triple]/[profile]/<driver_crate_name>_package`.
+    2. Root of a workspace: Final package will be available under the workspace's `target` directory - `./target/[target_triple]/[profile]/<driver_crate_name>_package`.

-    **NOTE**: The command can be used to build workspaces with both driver and non-driver crates.
-Non-driver crates are built as if they were built by invoking the same `cargo build` command.
-Driver crates are build as well as packaged into a final driver package.

-    *iii.
-Root of a member crate of a workspace:* Recognizes the workspace the member is part of, executes the build and package tasks for this member alone.
+    3. Root of a member crate of a workspace: Recognizes the workspace the member is part of, executes the build and package tasks for this member alone.
 Final package will be available under the workspace's `target` directory.

-    *iv.
-Root of an emulated workspace:* An emulated workspace is a directory containing one or more Rust workspaces.
+    4. Root of an emulated workspace: An emulated workspace is a directory containing one or more Rust workspaces.
 In this case, `cargo-wdk` builds each workspace individually and the final driver packages can be found under the `target` directory of the specific workspaces/crates.

+    **NOTE**: The `build` command can build workspaces containing both driver and non-driver crates: driver crates are built and packaged, while non-driver crates are only built and the packaging step is skipped.

 ## Installation

-To install `cargo-wdk`, you need to have [Rust (and Cargo) installed on your system](https://www.rust-lang.org/tools/install).
+To install `cargo-wdk`, you need to have [Rust installed on your system](https://www.rust-lang.org/tools/install).

 Once you have Rust installed, you can install `cargo-wdk` as follows: